yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 - Statement of Good Faith affirming that the token and distributions comply with applicable laws and regulations, including securities, data privacy, KYC, anti-money laundering, and tax laws.
 - Statement of whether the project has received legal and other professional advice in connection with the matters outlined in its Statement of Good Faith.

-### Future updates to the framework

-The development of these guidelines is an open-source initiative led by The Brooklyn Project.
-The current version of this document follows several months of consultations with The Brooklyn Project’s community members.
-We welcome ongoing feedback to help with the release of future versions of the framework.
-The framework is the beginning of an evolving conversation and should not be viewed as hard and fast rules.

-**LEGAL NOTICE - THIS IS A DRAFT DOCUMENT THAT FACILITATES COMMUNITY BRAINSTORMING.
-IT SHOULD BE CONSIDERED A PRELIMINARY DRAFT.
-IT MAY REFLECT COMMENTS AND FEEDBACK FROM THE GENERAL PUBLIC WHO MAY OR MAY NOT HAVE VALUABLE KNOWLEDGE OR INSIGHT ON THESE TOPICS.
-VIEWERS OF THE DOCUMENT SHOULD ASSUME THAT NEITHER THE BROOKLYN PROJECT NOR ANY OTHER PERSON OR ENTITY HAS PERFORMED ANY PARTICULAR VETTING, AT ANY PARTICULAR TIME, OF ANY PARTICULAR CONTRIBUTORS OR THEIR CONTRIBUTIONS.**

-**THIS DOCUMENT SHOULD BE VIEWED AS STARTING A CONVERSATION, WITHOUT PREJUDICE TO ANY PARTICULAR PERSON, ENTITY, OR PROJECT.
-NOTHING HEREIN SHOULD BE VIEWED AS AN INDUSTRY “BEST PRACTICE” OR STANDARD MERELY BY VIRTUE OF INCLUSION IN THIS DRAFT DOCUMENT.
-TO THE CONTRARY, THE DRAFT LIKELY GOES BEYOND MANY CURRENT INDUSTRY “BEST” PRACTICES.**

-**THIS DOCUMENT DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP OR PRIVILEGE WITH OR AMONG ANYONE, AND NOBODY SHOULD RELY ON THIS DOCUMENT AS LEGAL ADVICE.
-IF YOU ARE INVOLVED IN A TOKEN PROJECT, YOU SHOULD CONSULT AND RELY UPON YOUR OWN LEGAL COUNSEL FOR LEGAL ADVICE.**